 This was not the case.
 In moments, the six men were standing in front of his desk.
 They each had what appeared to be pantyhose pulled over their faces, which made them look immensely scary and evil and hugely out of place.
 Two of the men began shouting at him simultaneously, both using hard edged street-lingo filled with one colorful f-bomb after another quite common to a class of people with whom Mr. Beale rarely, if ever, had dealings.

-Mr. Beale. wasn’t sure he caught it all, but the basics of what he believed he was being told was to not move, or utter a peep, or touch an alarm.
+Mr. Beale. wasn’t sure he caught it all, but the basics of what he believed he was being told was to not fucking move, or utter a motherfucking peep, or touch a goddamn alarm.
 Mr. Beale assured them he would follow their directions to his utmost ability.
 In actuality, his only response had been to nod his head repeatedly, but the huge orbs behind his glasses told these six men all they needed to know about the little bow-tied bank manager's willingness to fully cooperate.

-Mr. Beale, sitting there before them and feeling tiny in comparison, made a brave effort to project a veneer of calm confidence.
+Mr. Beale, sitting there before them and feeling tiny in comparison, made a brave effort to project a veneer of confidence.
 Only the yellow blur of the wagging pencil in his right hand betrayed any hint of fear on his part.
 It dawned on him that he was soon going to be obligated to explain to these people that the bank had gone out of business last week, and somehow convey all this in such a manner as to not make them angry, nor, in any way feel foolish.

 One of the hopeful, yet soon to be greatly disappointed bank robbers casually lifted the picture of Martha off the desk and glared at it.
 “This yo bitch?”